 In the case of a thesis written for two majors, the first and second readers serve, in effect, as joint first readers or co-directors, each representing their major department.
 In this case, the first two readers should be equally involved in the evaluation of the thesis, from their different disciplinary perspectives, throughout the entire academic year.

 The third reader, who must be a full-time faculty member outside the major or majors for which the thesis is written, serves as an observer of the thesis process, in particular the oral defense, and reports to the Honors Program the outcome of the defense.
 Sometimes third readers are able to advise students substantively on the thesis research, but that is not a general requirement.

 What do I do if a thesis is not working out?
 The answer depends on when you decide there is a problem.
 If you are not satisfied with progress at the time of the first or second progress report, do not sign the progress report.
-You might also let the Honors Program know that there is a problem, but we will follow up with the student anyway when he or she fails to submit a signed progress report.
+You might also let the Director of Senior Programs know that there is a problem, but we will follow up with the student anyway when he or she fails to submit a signed progress report.
 Sometimes this evaluation itself can serve to get a student back on track, especially if it comes at the first progress report.

 If in your judgment at any time it becomes necessary to discontinue the thesis (or the student decides not to continue it) there are several options.
 If you judge that the student has done enough work to warrant it, you may allow the student to convert the thesis to one or even two semesters of independent study.
 Because students sometimes depend on the thesis for other requirements (writing intensive, and capstone, for example), the earlier this determination is made the better.

 The Honors Thesis courses can be dropped at any time, without record.